Corydoras fulleri

-Corydoras fulleri, formerly identified as C116/115, is a tropical freshwater fish belonging to the subfamily Corydoradinae of the family Callichthyidae native to South America where it is found in two tributaries of the río Manuripe and a tributary of the río Madre de Dios, rio Madeira basin, Peru.
+Corydoras fulleri, Fuller's cory, formerly called undescribed taxa C115 or C116, is a tropical freshwater fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armoured catfishes.
+This species is lnown only from two tributaries of the río Manuripe and a tributary of the río Madre de Dios, rio Madeira basin, Peru.
 It lives in a tropical climate in water with a temperature range of 22–26 C.

 Corydoras fulleri is distinctive owing to it having two pores within its supraorbital canal, three series of teeth on the upper tooth plate of the branchial arch, and, a small fleshy flap at the corner of the mouth, ventral to the maxillary barbel.
 It has a well developed and conical snout which frames a slightly concaved head shape from the tip of the snout to the anterior nares.
 Males will grow in length up to 7 cm, while females will reach around 7.5 cm.

 It feeds on worms, benthic crustaceans, insects, and plant matter.